ANDRESPLASENCIABORJA/02-homework/README.md

 This readme lists and describes the changes that were made to the website initial code:

 ## <title>Horiseon</title> instead of <title>website</title>
-The new title was thinked for costumers to know in fact that the website is from the marketink agency.
+The new title was thinked for costumers to know in fact that the website is from the marketing agency "Horiseon".

 ## Semantic code changes
 2.1.- <header> instead of <div class="header">
-Function: Identify the first block of information the website.
+Function: Identify the first block of information on the website.
 2.2.- <figure> instead of <div class="hero"></div>
 Function: Identify the second block of information on the website that consists only of a background image.
 2.3.- <main> instead of <div class="content">